Airguns are picky about pellets. Matt Clarke offers some tips on finding the right ammo for your airgun.

-Or, if you can’t be bothered to do all that testing, buy the same brand of pellet as your airgun.
-I have found that my Air Arms S-410 air rifle is very happy with Air Arms pellets.
-After all, Air Arms use its own brand of pellets to test all its airguns.
-Where the airgun manufacturer doesn’t have its own brand of pellets, it will usually be happy to tell you which pellet its rifles generally prefer.
+On the other hand if you haven’t got the time or inclination to test out pellets, just buy the the same brand of pellet as your airgun.
+I have found that my Air Arms S-410 air rifle works well with Air Arms pellets.
+If the airgun manufacturer doesn’t have its own brand of pellets, it will tell you which pellet its rifles generally prefer.

 Top airgun pellet tips

 - Always look after your pellets by keeping them in a sturdy container lined with soft material, such as foam, because damaged pellets cause inaccuracy.

 - When testing pellets shoot off a bag.
 It removes the human factor of rifle wobble and gives the pellets a level playing field.